Jewish Life & Culture

 THREE POETIC MUSES ON FEMINISM, FIRE & FORM – POETRY

 This panel brings together three poets whose distinct voices form a harmony of female subjectivity, resilience, adaptation, and innovation around questions of art, pop culture, and globalization.
 Resting Bitch Face by Taylor Byas uses some of our most common ways of “watching” throughout history (painting, films, sculpture, and photographs) to explore how these mediums shape Black female subjectivity.
-The poems in Barbara Hamby’s Burn tango with why the world is so beautiful and terrible at the same time.…
+Carlie Hoffman’s One More World Like This World is a lyrical study of contemporary life – its lines echo amidst the imbalanced interdependence of globalization,…

 Saturday, November 22 @ 4:30 pm